What is CBG and Where Does It Come From?

 What is CBG Doing Differently?

-CBG has many of the same anti-inflammatory properties that CBD has.
-It tends to be less sedating and more energizing.
-I find people are taking CBD at night to enhance sleep and they are taking CBG in the morning for energy and focus.
-The pain relieving properties differ from person to person, some find the CBG to be more effective with combating pain and for helping with any type of gut issues.
+CBD and CBG share a lot of the same applications, but they do have some differences.
+CBG tends to be less sedating and more energizing than CBD.
+Many people take CBD at night to enhance sleep and CBG in the morning for energy and focus.
+The pain relieving properties differ from person to person; some find CBG to be more effective against pain and others prefer CBD.
+Both cannabinoids have powerful anti-inflammatory qualities, but some sources suggest that CBG may be more effective.

-The biggest take that we have noticed is that it is having profound results within the autism and ADD/ADHD communities.
+The biggest take we have noticed is that CBG is having profound results within the autism and ADD/ADHD communities.

-As you can see from this survey that was taken on a Facebook group catering to autism, the CBG is having amazing results with mood, a huge increase in communication, anxiety and focus and look at the social interactions – WHAT?
-Is CBG kicking CBD’s butt?
-I think so!
+As you can see from this survey that was taken on a Facebook group for autism, Cannabigerol is showing amazing results with mood, a huge increase in communication, a reduction in anxiety, increase in focus, and look at the increase in social interactions!

 Additional CBG Information